rio-si/Group6_SENG3010_mainRepo/README.md

 - [SENG3010-configure-PGSQL-v4.docx] - Document is 90% Complete
   * No route to host on the final command line - Purposeful?
 - ubuntu-sql-vm created
-- Phase 2 on Step 5-6; TBC
+- Phase 2 on Steps 5-6; TBC
+ * Data Structure Modifications are Available

 rio
 */